nanoframework/nanoframework.github.io/content/faq/working-with-esp32-targets.md

 }
 ```

-## Can I debug nanoCLR code on ESP32 using Visual Studio without any special hardware?
+## Can I debug nanoCLR code on ESP32 using Visual Studio without any special hardware

 Yes you can!
 Follow the old-school steps described [here](../getting-started-guides/build-esp32.md#debugging-nanoclr-without-special-hardware).